Love is love.

 As she started getting to a better headspace, Parul also started educating herself about her sexuality.

 “I realized that I am not allo sexual - which is to say, I don't feel sexual attraction very easily.
 Even in college - where everyone in my friend circle seemed to be talking about and having sex - I did not feel the same kind of urge myself.
-It took me a while to come to terms with the fact that I was on the asexual spectrum - that I didn't feel sexual attraction as much as other people, and sex is not as important to me to convey interest.
+It took me a while to come to terms with the fact that I was on the asexual spectrum - that I didn't feel sexual attraction as much as other people, and sex is not as important for me as a means to convey romantic interest.
 I started meeting other people with alternative sexualities.
 Such communities are quite vibrant in the US, and for the first time in my life, they made me feel like nothing was wrong with me.”

 Gradually, Parul started making friends and the community made her feel like she belonged.

-“I grew up at a time when we used to throw around the term ‘lezbo’ either as a joke or a pejorative.
+“I grew up at a time when we used to throw around the term ‘lesbo’ either as a joke or a pejorative.
 Seeing and meeting queer couples for the first time exposed me to a whole other world - full of love and sensitivity.

 I started feeling more comfortable identifying as queer, and came out to my close friends.
 I was lucky that nobody was very awful about it, and most of them supported me.
 Coming out to my parents was a huge deal for me, and I prayed a lot before doing it.
 But once I did, I felt finally free.”